mattyschell/howdoipostgis/README.md

 *ogr2ogr*

-Works great if you're into this sort of thing, or must convert directly to/from formats that aren't shapefiles.
+Works great if you're into this sort of thing.
+Also this may be your best choice if you must convert directly to/from formats that aren't shapefiles.

 For example, load a geojson file to a new table named *zone_geo_test*.